pydata/xarray/doc/time-series.rst

    ds.resample(time='6H').reduce(np.mean)

-Resampling does not yet work for upsampling.
+For upsampling, xarray provides four methods: ``asfreq``, ``ffill``, ``bfill``, and ``interpolate``:

+.. sample code block which shows some sample data up-sampled with the four different methods compared n a single plot.
+Use timeseries data.

-Of course, all of these resampling and groupby operation work on both Dataset and DataArray objects with any number of additional dimensions.
+All of these resampling and groupby operation work on both Dataset and DataArray objects with any number of additional dimensions.

 .. note::